Viennese Actionism

-Viennese Actionism was a short-lived art movement in the late 20th-century that spanned the 1960s into the 1970s.
+Viennese Actionism (Wiener Aktionismus) was a short-lived art movement in the 20th-century that spanned the 1960s into the 1970s.
 It is regarded as part of the independent efforts made during the 1960s to develop the issues of performance art, Fluxus, happening, action painting, and body art.
 Its main participants were Günter Brus, Otto Mühl, Hermann Nitsch, and Rudolf Schwarzkogler.
 Others involved in the movement include Anni Brus, Heinz Cibulka and Valie Export.
-Many of the Actionists have continued their artistic work independently of Viennese Actionism movement.
+Many of the Actionists (Aktionisten) have continued their artistic work independently of Viennese Actionism movement.

+In 2024, the Wiener Aktionismus Museum opened in Vienna as a museum devoted to the movement and its principal artists.

 Art and the politics of transgression

 The work of the Actionists developed concurrently with—but largely independently from—other avant garde movements of the era that shared an interest in rejecting object-based or otherwise commodifiable art practices.
 The practice of staging precisely scored "Actions" in controlled environments or before audiences bears similarities to the Fluxus concept of enacting an "event score" and is a forerunner to performance art.

 The work of the Viennese Actionists is probably best remembered for the wilful transgressiveness of its naked bodies, destructiveness and violence.
 Often, brief jail terms were served by participants for violations of decency laws, and their works were targets of moral outrage.
 In June 1968 Günter Brus began serving a six-month prison sentence for the crime of "degrading symbols of the state" after an action in Vienna at which he simultaneously masturbated, covered his body with his own faeces and sang the Austrian national anthem, and later fled the country to avoid a second arrest.
 Otto Mühl served a one-month prison term after his participation in a public event, "Art and Revolution" in 1968.
 After his Piss Action before a Munich audience, Mühl became a fugitive from the West German police.
 Hermann Nitsch served a two-week prison term in 1965 after his participation with Rudolf Schwarzkogler in the Festival of Psycho-Physical Naturalism.
 The Destruction in Art Symposium, held in London in 1966, marked the first encounter between members of Fluxus and the Actionists.
 It proved to be a landmark international recognition for the work of Brus, Mühl and Nitsch.